-This glossary and course begins with an overview of the Internet and the Web, then quickly move on to explain server-side programming techniques, cryptography and Internet security, and how to take advantage of leading-edge technologies such as mobile agents, WAP, XML, and data mining tools.
-Placing this technical know-how in business context, the authors then walk readers through actual e-commerce applications, from Internet payment systems to Web advertising and publishing.
+This glossary and course begins with an overview of the internet and the Web, then quickly moves on to explain server-side programming techniques, cryptography and internet security, and how to take advantage of leading-edge technologies such as mobile agents, XML, and data mining tools.
+Placing this technical know-how in business context, we then walk readers through actual ecommerce applications, from Internet payment systems to Web advertising and publishing.
 A running case study depicting a Virtual Book Store (VBS) .

 A computable set of steps to achieve a desired result.

 A type of encryption that uses one key to encrypt a message and another to decrypt the message.
 (Also, public-key encryption)

 An algorithm used for asymmetric encryption.